Randomized matrix-free quadrature: unified and uniform bounds for stochastic Lanczos quadrature and the kernel polynomial method: Quadrature approximations for weighted spectral measures

 \begin{labelalgorithm}[H]{gq}{Gaussian-quadrature}{Gaussian quadrature}

 \end{labelalgorithm}

 \begin{remark} To construct a Gaussian quadrature, the three term recurrence for the orthogonal polynomials of \( \Psi \) must be determined.
-Thus, the main computational cost is computing the tridiagonal matrix giving this recurrence.
-However, due to orthogonality, we know that all but the degree zero modified moments are zero and do not need to compute the moments.
+Thus, the main computational cost is computing the tridiagonal matrix defining this recurrence.
+However, due to orthogonality, all but the degree zero modified moments are zero so we do not need to compute the moments.
 This is in contrast to other schemes where the polynomial recurrence is known but the modified moments must be computed. \end{remark}